 The Ministry of Culture of the Republic of Lithuania is in charge of the following areas of culture: memory institutions (heritage, libraries, museums, archives), performing arts (theatre companies, concert halls, orchestras, etc.), visual arts (galleries, arts centres), media and information (press, radio, television), creative and cultural industries (design, architecture, publishing), copyright, and ethnic culture (cultural centres).
-The Ministry shapes, organises, coordinates and controls the policies in these areas, allocates appropriations to the state institutions, and implements several funding programmes.
+The Ministry shapes, organises, coordinates and evaluates the policies in these areas, allocates appropriations to the state institutions, and implements several funding programmes.
 In its activities, the Minister relies on the advice of the Board of the Ministry of Culture and 16 Advisory Councils.
 To deal with individual current issues, the Minister forms temporary working groups and commissions.

-1990 – 2000.Lithuanian cultural policy has undergone profound transformations since 1990, as Lithuania declared Independence from the Soviet Union.
-In 1991, the 3rd Lithuanian Government declared in its programme the aim to reform cultural policy system and to base the new cultural policy “on the principles of freedom of expression, self-regulation of culture, openness of the national culture, modernity, democracy and decentralization”.
-Democracy was understood in the document as self-government of cultural community and freedom of expression.
-In practice, it meant the abolishing of the former regulation of artistic and cultural expression, support for the new self-emergent social structures of cultural community, division of the decision-making powers between government and arts experts.
+1991 – 2000.Lithuanian cultural policy has undergone profound transformations since 1990, as Lithuania declared Independence from the Soviet Union.
+In 1991, the 3rd Lithuanian Government declared in its programme the aim to reform the cultural policy system and to base the new cultural policy “on the principles of freedom of expression, self-regulation of culture, openness of the national culture, modernity, democracy and decentralization”.
+Democracy was understood in the document as self-government of the cultural community and freedom of expression.
+In practice, it meant the abolishing of the former regulation of artistic and cultural expression, support for the new self-emergent social structures of cultural community, and the division of the decision-making powers between the government and arts experts.
 The Government’s programme also postulated that “State regulation is meaningful only in the areas of education and heritage.
-The State refuses to regulate the artistic and cultural expression, it will promote priority directions of cultural development and non-commercial art by financial means only”.
+The State refuses to regulate the artistic and cultural expression; it will promote priority directions of cultural development and non-commercial art by financial means only”.
 The programme declared the necessity to establish an Arts Foundation and allocate financial support for culture on the basis of expert evaluations.
 In the same year, the Ministry of Culture established the Arts and Culture Council and some other expert councils and commissions.
-However, they did not have the real political power and acted as advisory bodies only.
+However, they did not have real political power and acted as advisory bodies only.

-The next four Governments did not try to reform Lithuanian cultural policy model and attempted only to achieve consensus on the main cultural policy principles.
+The next four Governments did not try to reform the Lithuanian cultural policy model and attempted only to achieve consensus on the main cultural policy principles.
 In 2001, the 11th Government approved a programme document titled Provisions on Lithuanian Cultural Policy.
 The document defined goals and objectives of cultural policy but did not include any changes to the cultural policy implementation mechanism.
-The institutional system of cultural policy remained the same; the Ministry of Culture remained the main body of cultural policy formation and implementation.
+The institutional system of cultural policy remained the same, i. e. the Ministry of Culture remained the main body of cultural policy formation and implementation.

-In 2010, the 15th Lithuanian Government returned to the reform of cultural policy system.
+In 2010, the 15th Lithuanian Government returned to the reform of the cultural policy system.
 The Ministry of Culture prepared the strategic document Lithuanian Cultural Policy Change Guidelines, which was approved by the Lithuanian Parliament.
 The Guidelines claimed that the “model of cultural policy implementation and its institutional character inherited from the soviet time was never essentially changed in Lithuania and cultural self-regulation was not ensured” and stated the need “to reform and democratise the governing of culture by further developing the self-regulation of the cultural sphere. … [For that purpose] It is necessary to: 1) make the cultural policy model more democratic, i.e. to separate policy formation from policy implementation and to follow the example of the Science Council by establishing the Arts Council”.

-The Lithuanian Cultural Policy Change Guidelines is the most important strategic document on cultural policy for the next 5 years.
+The Lithuanian Cultural Policy Change Guidelines was the most important strategic document on cultural policy for the next 5 years.
 The Government adopted the Action Plan of the Implementation of Guidelines.
 Besides the aim to establish culture as a strategic direction of the state development, giving priority to the cultural policy and the establishment of the Council of Culture, the Plan included other important tasks and measures: to establish a quality evaluation system of cultural and artistic institutions linking institution funding to the results of its evaluation; to conduct research about the accessibility of culture by social, economic, geographical and other indicators; to draft legislation establishing tax incentives enabling the development of the Lithuanian film industry; to improve the process of accounting of immovable cultural heritage by ensuring its transparency and efficiency; and more.
 Many of the planned measures, however, were not implemented.
 In 2012, the Lithuanian Parliament approved the state progress strategy Lithuania 2030 and the Government passed The National Advance Programme for the years 2014-2020, which did not fully integrate the provisions of the Action Plan of the Implementation of Guidelines.
 In the new Programme, culture was treated as a horizontal priority that had to be implemented through the Inter-institutional Action Plan of the Horizontal Priority Culture.
 The Action Plan, however, was only partially successful, as not all implementing institutions were fully aware of the potential contribution of culture to other public policy objectives.

-In 2018, being aware that the implementation of the plan did not lead to a needed consolidation of culture and other areas of public policy and the establishment of its strategic role, the Ministry of Culture prepared a new Lithuanian Cultural Policy Strategy for 2020–2030 that was approved by the Lithuanian Government in 2019.
-The Strategy is the first comprehensive long-term cultural policy strategy since the restoration of the independence of Lithuania.
-The strategy is based on empirical data, situation analysis and experts’ evaluation of the current situation of culture.
+In 2018, being aware that the implementation of the plan did not lead to a necessary consolidation of culture and other areas of public policy and the establishment of its strategic role, the Ministry of Culture prepared a new Lithuanian Cultural Policy Strategy for 2020–2030 that was approved by the Lithuanian Government in 2019.
+The Strategy was the first comprehensive long-term cultural policy strategic document since the restoration of the independence of Lithuania.
+The strategy was based on empirical data, situation analysis and experts’ evaluation of the current situation of culture.